ISCC DID Method#

 5. DID Document#

-All information required to construct a minimal valid DID document from an ISCC declaration is available on-chain and can be dynamically transformed and presented as DID document by a DID driver implementation.
+DID documents are derived deterministically from hub declaration records.
+All information required to construct a valid DID document is available from the issuing hub and can be dynamically transformed and presented as a DID document by a DID driver implementation.

 {